Skip to content

 sh

-terramate experimental trigger <stack>
+terramate trigger <stack>

 For details, please see the trigger documentation.